royceschultz/Generative-Art/README.md

 This method is inspired by Sherrie Levine's piece titled [Meltdown](https://www.moma.org/collection/works/65711).

 Randomly select 12 'palette' pixels from an image.
 Select another larger set of 'training' pixels.
-Match each pixel in the training set with a pixel in the palette by closest Hamming distance.
+Match each pixel in the training set with a pixel in the palette by closest manhatten distance.
 Nudge the palette pixel a small step towards each paired pixel.

 ![Pixel Clustering Image](/PixelClustering/Show/PixelClustering.png)